 By Judith Kohn

-I have read a lot about the effect of belonging to generational trauma.
-My interest in this subject comes from my desire to heal myself from the wounds that were borne through my family’s experience of the Roma and Jewish Holocaust of the 1930s and 40s.
+I have read a lot about the effects of belonging to generational trauma.
+My interest in this subject comes from my desire to heal myself from the wounds that were borne through my family’s experience of the Roma, Jewish, Black, Disabled and Gay Holocaust of the 1930s and 40s in Europe.

 Reading the words of Indigenous writers whose families have been murdered and dispossessed by colonisation has been a very important part of this healing; Indigenous people in Australia have been dealing with the trauma of genocide for hundreds of years.